EXCCoin/exccdata/cmd/rebuilddb2/README.md

 ## License

-See [LICENSE](../../LICENSE) at the base of the dcrdata repository.
+See [LICENSE](../../LICENSE) at the base of the exccdata repository.